-The same user interface, the same channel store with apps like Netflix and HBO Go, the same sound effects.
-It's just as easy to set up and use as you remember, and it simply works.
-The interface is never laggy, and you can stream 4K video now as easily as 1080p.
+So you get the same user-friendly interface, the same channel store (including apps like Netflix and HBO Go), the same sound effects, and so on.
+It's just as easy to set up and use as you remember, and it simply works, with minimal lag.
+And of course you can stream 4K video now, as easily as 1080p.

-It’s all great.
-It's just, well, a little too familiar.
+Everything about the Roku Premiere+ is honestly great.
+It's all just, well, a little too familiar.
 A little bit stale.
-Compared to your friend's renovated modern apartment, it just doesn't feel quite as shiny and elegant as you want it to.
+Not quite as shiny and elegant as you want it to be.

-That's the dilemma of this new Roku: it's a reliable workhorse, familiar and solid.
+That's the dilemma of this new Roku streaming stick: it's a reliable workhorse, familiar and solid.
 But glamorous?
 No, definitely not.

 The design of the streaming box itself is classic Roku: a small black hockey puck, easily fitting into (and disappearing inside) any entertainment center.

-The Roku remote has gone through a nice, subtle redesign, with a more comfortable matte plastic shell.
-It’s ditched the A and B buttons on the bottom of the remote since the Roku 3 but is otherwise little changed.
-(The headphone jack for a private audio stream is still there, however, and still a great feature if you watch TV while others are sleeping.)
+The remote supplied with the Roku Premiere+ has gone through a nice, subtle redesign, with a more comfortable matte plastic shell.
+The A and B buttons on the bottom have been ditched, but otherwise little has changed.

-The content available to you, too, is plenty familiar.
+The content available to on the Roku Premiere+ is standard fare too.
 All the big names are here: Netflix, Amazon, Hulu, HBO and Youtube and Crunchyroll, Plex and Pandora and Spotify.
 You can rent and buy individual movies and TV through Vudu and Fandango, the latter of which is the de facto rental service on the streamer.

 Roku isn't the place to go for exclusive content, but the good news is it supports practically everything, including playing your own video files on a microSD card through the Roku Media Player.
 Same old reliable Roku.

-We can't help but find the Roku's interface – especially in some of its older apps – disappointingly stale, especially when compared to a more design-centric streamer like the 2015 Apple TV.
+We can't help but find the Roku Premiere+ interface – especially in some of its older apps – disappointingly stale, especially when compared to a more design-centric solution like the Apple TV 4K.

-Ultimately, if you prefer to browse for something to watch, you may find the Premiere+'s interface and limited theme options (essentially just a background image) very disappointing.
+Ultimately, if you prefer to browse for something to watch, you may find the Roku Premiere+ interface and limited theme options (essentially just a background image) on the disappointing side.

-After using the Roku Premiere+ for two weeks to watch Netflix, Amazon Originals in 4K HDR, browse our own Plex library, and poke around the channel store, we don't have a single complaint about performance or reliability.
+After using the Roku Premiere+ for two weeks to watch Netflix and Amazon Originals in 4K HDR, to browse our own Plex library, and to poke around the channel store, we don't have a single complaint about performance or reliability.

 A quick look at the specs should put your mind at ease when it comes to performance: